kimnamlhn/ReactJS-Contact-Manager/README.md

-# ReactJS-Contact-Manager
+# ReactJS-Tic-tac-toe

-Contact manager - Crash project to learn about ReactJS.
+Tic-tac-toe,  mini game to learn about ReactJS.

 ## Available Scripts